apify/actor-vector-database-integrations/README.md

 ## Features - Roadmap
 - Add other state-of-the-art embeddings (e.g., HuggingFace BGE, HuggingFace inference endpoint)
+- Embeddings - use tokens for chunking (not characters)
 - Add option to drop all existing vectors in a database (not supported by LangChain, custom implementation needed)
 - Add option to replace vectors with a filter (e.g., replace only vectors with a specific tag, URL, etc.).
 Not supported by LangChain, custom implementation needed.
 - Add PGVector, Weaviate